keltia/fetiche-rs/adsb-to-parquet/README.md

 ## Performance

 The current version of `adsb-to-parquet` uses `arrow2` to read and write CSV/Parquets files.
-For small to medium size files it is fast enough but for larger files (over a few dozens megabytes), the `datafusion`-based version (see in `df-csv.rs`) is much faster, esp for reading the large input file.
+For small to medium size files it is fast enough but for larger files (over a few dozens megabytes or 20k lines), the `datafusion`-based version (see in `df-csv.rs`) is much faster, esp for reading the large input file.

 ## NOTE